Skip Navigation

 Are the students required to wear uniforms?

-Yes, all students are required to wear school uniforms.
+Yes, all students are required to wear school uniforms and adhere to a dress code.

 How do Wilson Hall's SAT scores compare to those of other schools in the area?

-With an average SAT score of 1399 for the top 25% of the class and a top score of 1520 (1199 average for entire class) for the Class of 2023, Wilson Hall's average scores are well above the local, state and national averages and are the highest in Sumter County.
+With an average SAT score of 1359 for the top 25% of the class and a top score of 1520 (1154 average for the entire class) for the Class of 2025, Wilson Hall's average scores are well above the local, state and national averages and are the highest in Sumter County.
 Every student is required to take the SAT at least twice.

 How do Wilson Hall students perform on standardized tests?